Siegallab/PIE/PIE_python/readme.md

    * `colony_mask`: a numpy boolean matrix with True at positions corresponding to pixels in the original image where a colony was detected

    * `colony_property_df`: a pandas dataframe containing the properties of every colony in the image (same as the ones saved to **single_image_colony_centers**, but also containing a list of all the pixels in which each colony was detected).

+## Running PIE multi-image experiments

+### Setting up multi-image experiments

+#### General setup

+#### Phases

+Each experiment may consist of one or more phases; the list of phases in the experiment must be provided in the experimental setup file.
+A single phase consists of a single, continuously labeled bout of imaging.
+Colony outlines are always calculated based on a "main channel", which should consist of either brightfield or phase contrast images; the colonies identified in the main channel will then be overlaid on any fluorescent images in the phase to calculate fluorescence levels.

+A phase can also be run that takes only fluorescent images for a single timepoint, in which case `main_channel_label` should be set to `phase_#`, where `#` indicates the number of the parent phase.

+During growth rate analysis, growth rates will be calculated independently for any phase that contains multiple timepoints, but colony identities will be linked across phases.